 This digital process gives your fabric a beautiful, slightly muted print that lasts far longer than other standard cotton printing techniques.
 It's slightly muted because of the natural fibers and zero chemicals used on the fabric.
 Your unique pattern is made from eco-friendly inks that are bonded with the fibers of your chosen cotton, meaning the print won't peel away or scratch off.
 Each individual cotton has its own base tone, ranging from brilliant white to muted ivory, giving your finished print a unique look.

 Depending on how you plan to use your custom printed cotton fabric, you can choose how you want the edges to be finished:

-In regards to the Pima Lawn and Janice Poplin Cotton, due to the nature of the fabric and our processing methods, there can be occasional very small white dots where pieces of cotton fluff are removed revealing unprinted white base material.
+In regards to the Pima Lawn, Cotton-Linen and Janice Poplin Cotton, due to the nature of the fabric and our processing methods, there can be occasional very small white dots where pieces of cotton fluff are removed revealing unprinted white base material.
 Please note that this is normal and cannot be avoided but won't affect the strong colors and detailed nature of your print.

 If you choose to have your textile finished with a hem, please bear in mind these measurements and ensure you factor this into your dimensions.